z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_SP1_01_GettingStarted.md

 simple.
 There are alternative drawing techniques such as those with masks.
 We'll come to those in due course.
 The "1" part of the drawing function name indicates the function draws each line of the sprite from 1 data byte.
-Masked sprites use 2 bytes (graphic and data).
+Masked sprites use 2 bytes (graphic and mask).
 The "LB" means "left boundary" which says this function knows how to draw the left side of the sprite.
 We don't need to worry too much about this given that our sprite is only 1 byte wide.
 We'll come on to wider